Early Menopause: Causes, Symptoms & Treatment Options

 • Autoimmune Disorders: Conditions such as rheumatoid arthritis and thyroid disease can cause the immune system to attack the ovaries, resulting in early menopause.

 • Medical Treatments: Chemotherapy and radiation therapy for cancer can harm the ovaries and cause early menopause.
-Additionally, surgeries for ovaries or uterus removal can cause early menopause.
+Additionally, surgeries for the ovaries or uterus removal can cause early menopause.

 • Chromosomal Abnormalities: Turner syndrome and Fragile X syndrome are genetic disorders that cause premature ovarian failure, leading to early menopause.

-• Infections: Certain infections such as mumps, tuberculosis, and malaria, have been linked to early menopause or premature ovarian failure.
+• Infections: Certain infections, such as mumps, tuberculosis, and malaria, have been linked to early menopause or premature ovarian failure.

 Symptoms of Premature Menopause